No Tube services on any lines due to drivers’ strike

 A strike by London Underground drivers has closed the entire network.

-Transport for London’s (TfL) website shows no services are running on any Tube lines.
+Transport for London’s website shows no services are running on any Tube lines.

 The Docklands Light Railway and Elizabeth line are part-suspended because of the industrial action.

-Drivers in Aslef and the Rail, Maritime and Transport (RMT) union walked out in a dispute over pensions and conditions.
+Drivers in Aslef and the Rail, Maritime and Transport (RMT) union are striking in a dispute over pensions and conditions.

-Geolocation technology company TomTom said that at 7am the average time it took to drive 10km (6.2 miles) in London was two minutes longer than what is usual at that time, at 15 minutes and 27 seconds.

-“It is not a strike about pay, it is not a strike looking for more time off.

-“We simply want TfL to commit to negotiate with us about changes instead of trying to impose changes.
+Geolocation technology company TomTom said traffic in London is lighter than normal, indicating that many people who usually commute on Wednesdays are working from home instead.

+The congestion level – which represents the proportion of additional time needed for journeys compared with free-flow conditions – was 78% at 8am, down from 84% a week earlier.

+Aslef district organiser Finn Brennan said Tube drivers are “absolutely determined” to fight for their working conditions and pensions.

+Speaking alongside other union members on a picket line outside Brixton station in south London, he said: “The fundamental issue in this dispute is the failure by the Government to properly fund Transport for London.

-“There is a huge hole in TfL’s budget as a result of the pandemic and they want to fill that by cutting staff numbers, cutting working conditions and crucially cutting staff pensions.
+“Post-pandemic they’ve been left with a massive hole in their budget, and they’re trying to fill that hole by cutting staff numbers, cutting staff working conditions and cutting staff pensions.

-“We have always said we are prepared to negotiate change but, quite understandably and quite rightly, our members are not prepared to pay the price for the hole that has been left in TfL’s budget by the Government’s failure to properly fund public transport in London.”
+“We’re happy to discuss and negotiate changes, but our members won’t accept change being forced upon them.

+“So what we’re looking for from this dispute is TfL to accept that changes have to come about by negotiation and by agreement, not be imposed upon staff.”